Culture of Scotland: Music

-Scotland is internationally known for its traditional music, which remained vibrant throughout the 20th century and into the 21st, when many traditional forms worldwide lost popularity to pop music.
+Scotland has developed an international reputation largely for its traditional music, which remained vibrant throughout the 20th century and into the 21st, when many traditional forms worldwide lost popularity to pop music.
+Traditional forms of Scottish music incorporate instruments including the bagpipes, which are considered to be an integral element of Scottish culture.
+Bagpipes are considered to have been introduced in the country in the 14th century, and by the 15th century, their popularity as an instrument in Scotland had increased.
 In spite of emigration and a well-developed connection to music imported from the rest of Europe and the United States, the music of Scotland has kept many of its traditional aspects; indeed, it has itself influenced many forms of music.